Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 What?

-IOS 8?
+iOS 8?

-You want me to tell people what I think about IOS 8 today?
+You want me to tell people what I think about iOS 8 today?

-There would be a revolt in this audience if I were to tell people what I think of IOS 8 today.
+There would be a revolt in this audience if I were to tell people what I think of iOS 8 today.

-Yeah, well, but but thirdly, I can't believe you.
+Yeah, well, literally, I can't believe you.

 Well, maybe some do.

-I uh I'll do it tomorrow.
+I'll do it tomorrow, I promise.

-The IWA I don't know anything about the iWatch.
+I don't know anything about the iWatch.

 I don't even know that there's going to be an iWatch.